 2 to 5 years (depending on the timing of prior convictions) |

 All DUII offenders are required to complete a screening assessment and a substance abuse treatment program.
 The screening assessment is $150 and determines the type of program the offender must complete.
-Oregon law also requires all DUII offenders to attend a Victim Impact Panel (VIP).
+The court also may require a DUII offender to attend a Victim Impact Panel (VIP).
 The fee for the VIP ranges from $5 to $50.
 The offender is usually responsible for paying the VIP and assessment fees.
+(Or.
+Rev. Stat. §§ 813.020, 813.021, 813.235 (2025).)

 Finally, a DUII offender will typically serve a period of probation.
-The type and length of probation vary, but usually, it will not exceed five years.
+The type and length of probation vary, but usually, it won't exceed five years.

 Oregon's DUII and implied consent laws are complicated and the facts of each DUII case vary.
 If you have been charged with a DUII in Oregon, you should seek the advice of a local criminal defense attorney.